How to Get Upgraded on a Flight: 5 Top Tips

 Travelers like me are probably the biggest reason the most accomplished frequent fliers no longer have access to free upgrades on the day of their flights.
 (Certain programs only give these spots to earners if no one else purchases them.)
 We’ll snag a flight upgrade for a discount, weeks before check-in, keeping the first-class area full and our stress levels low.

-I still consider myself a budget flier; I opt to bring my own snacks from home rather than paying to eat in airports, for example.
+I still consider myself a budget flier.
+For example, I opt to bring my own snacks from home rather than paying to eat in airports.
 But when you’re up in the air, sometimes there’s no substitute for the experience you get from a flight upgrade.
 For those of us who spend long hours away from our loved ones, getting little sleep and being overwhelmed by airport restaurants, the simplest of first-class pleasures often feel worth it.